 Yes, by definition, a Superhybrid incorporates both AESOP and hydrogen generation.

-It is counterintuitive to introduce a load and expect to generate more firm green energy as a result.
+It is counterintuitive to introduce a load and expect to generate more 24/7 CFE as a result.
 How can we possibly produce hydrogen using electricity and yet generate more electricity as a result?
 This is in fact the result AESOP achieves.
 And in doing so, it improves the project revenues significantly.

 Current Superhybrid project sizes range from 100Mw to 1400MW with an average size of 430MW.

-A typical 600MW superhybrid project produces 220MW of firm green energy, 25,000 tonnes of hydrogen, 1550MW of contingency and essential revenue generating services to the grid.
+A typical 600MW superhybrid project produces 250MW of firm green energy, 25,000 tonnes of hydrogen, 1550MW of contingency and essential revenue generating services to the grid.